mflowgen/skywater-130nm/README.md

 13. `adk.tcl` is handwritten looking at the lef and lib files.
 14. The final files relate to Calibre and Magic to Check DRC and LVS:
     - The final three calibre files are not available yet.
 We need to create some scripts that generate these files from the technology information in the PDK.
     - As an alternative, we are using magic to check DRCs, and extract a SPICE netlist from the layout and netgen for LVS.
-Magic needs a `.magicrc` file to be in the folder from which magic is invoked, and a `.tech` file.
+Magic needs a `.magicrc` file to be in the folder from which magic is invoked.
 Netgen also needs a setup file.
 We will get these files from the open_pdks folder.
 ```
-cp ${SKYWATER130_HOME}/libs.tech/magic/sky130A.magicrc view-standard/.magicrc
+cp ${SKYWATER130_HOME}/libs.tech/magic/sky130A.magicrc view-standard/magicrc
-cp ${SKYWATER130_HOME}/libs.tech/magic/sky130A.tcl view-standard
-cp ${SKYWATER130_HOME}/libs.tech/magic/sky130A.tech view-standard
 cp ${SKYWATER130_HOME}/libs.tech/netgen/sky130A_setup.tcl view-standard/netgen_setup.tcl
 ```